sap-tutorials/Tutorials/tutorials/datahub-trial-v2-pipelines-part02/datahub-trial-v2-pipelines-part02.md

 [ACCORDION-BEGIN [Step 2: ](Add and configure Write File Operator)]

-Open the pipeline which you have created in the previous tutorial [datahub-trial-v2-pipelines-part01] (datahub-trial-v2-pipelines-part01) `(test.myFirstPipeline)`, in the modelling environment.
-To access the SAP Data Hub Launchpad in AWS or GCP or Azure you need go to the chapters 3.3 and 3.4 as described in the [**Getting Started with SAP Data Hub, trial edition**] (https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.
+Open the pipeline which you have created in the [previous tutorial](datahub-trial-v2-pipelines-part01) `(test.myFirstPipeline)`, in the modelling environment.
+To access the SAP Data Hub Launchpad in AWS or GCP or Azure you need go to the chapters 3.3 and 3.4 as described in the [Getting Started with SAP Data Hub, trial edition] (https://caldocs.hana.ondemand.com/caldocs/help/8772c957-0de5-459b-b98a-27180932f0da_Getting_Started_Guide_v28.pdf) guide.
 From SAP Data Hub Launchpad you could access the SAP Data Hub Modeler.

 >As the above URL is a local URL, it will be accessible only if you are doing the tutorials and have already configured the hosts file.
-If not, please refer to [Getting Started with SAP Data Hub, trial edition 2.4](https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.
+If not, please refer to [Getting Started with SAP Data Hub, trial edition 2.4](https://caldocs.hana.ondemand.com/caldocs/help/8772c957-0de5-459b-b98a-27180932f0da_Getting_Started_Guide_v28.pdf) guide.

  Now drag and drop **Write File** operator to the existing graph, and connect output port of the `Data Generator` to the `inFile` input port of the **Write File**